Euthanasia A*/A summary notes

 • 1 Corinthians says that our body is a ‘temple of the holy spirit’ and ‘you do not belong to yourself’.

-• Other themes include compassion and love, both emphasised by Jesus.
+• Other themes include compassion, love and mercy, all emphasised by Jesus.

-• This view considers the ethical precepts in the bible as things that need to be weighed against each other.
+• This view treats biblical ethics as involving several moral principles which may need to be weighed against each other.

 • This claims that what makes life valuable is the quality that it has in terms of the balance of happiness over suffering.